Buyer's guide · 2026Last reviewed 2026-05-07

 • Pricing not transparent publicly — enterprise sales cycle to evaluate

-• Output is data-rich but doesn't ship a structured weekly plan with named next moves
+• Output is data-rich but doesn't ship a structured plan with named next moves

 • Best for teams that want to interpret data themselves, not for teams that want a plan delivered